Terry Smith (American football, born 1959): Professional sports team ownership

 At the time of Smith's takeover, most veteran players had been sold and the remaining players were mostly young.
 He kept these young players and tried to develop them in order to keep the player wages low, so that the club could not only balance the budget for that season, but also so they could try to pay off the £1 million of debt that Smith inherited.
-Smith additionally kept costs low during his time as manager by not staying in hotels for away matches, by having the team travel on very basic buses to away matches, and by practicing for free on a piece of unlined grass in the middle of the Chester Racecourse, a horse racetrack in Chester that dates back to the 1500's.

-Using this low budget strategy, along with increasing revenue through good Cup runs in the FA Cup and the Worthington Cup, and with increased attendance and commercial advertising, and with Smith serving as both manager and general manager for free at no cost to the club, then Smith was able to get all the club's debts paid off within only five months, which was two and a half years earlier than the administration required.
+Using this low budget strategy, along with increasing revenue through good Cup runs in the FA Cup and the Worthington Cup, increased attendance and commercial advertising, and with Smith serving as both manager and general manager for free at no cost to the club, then Smith was able to get all the club's debts paid off within only five months, which was two and a half years earlier than the administration required.
 As a result, the club was out of debt for the first time in at least many decades.

 In Smith's four months and 21 league matches in charge of team affairs, Chester managed wins against Brighton & Hove Albion, Shrewsbury Town and others, but lost 5–1 and 4–1 to Leyton Orient and Carlisle United respectively, and required a replay to overcome non-league minnows Whyteleafe in the FA Cup.
 However, they did find success in the Worthington Cup, beating First Division Port Vale 6–5 on aggregate; they won 2–1 at the Deva Stadium in a game which saw both Marcus Bent and Martyn Lancaster sent off, and then drew 4–4 in the return leg at Vale Park.

 They also had success in the FA Cup, as they made it to the third round for just the third time in the club's 100-year history.
 Drawn against Manchester City, they only lost in the final minutes after the score was tied at 1–1 with eleven minutes left.
 While scouting Man City ahead of the match, Smith, who came up with a very good strategy and team plan for the Man City match, found that when he could watch a match from up in the stands, then he was able to see the necessary tactical adjustments because of his many years of experience coaching American football, where coaches scout opponents by spending hundreds of hours every season watching game footage of their opponents that is filmed from high in the stands.
 This skill would benefit the team considerably the following season, when Smith would scout all of Chester's impending Cup opponents.